Mass Effect: Redemption: Reception

 The comic received generally positive reviews.
 Game Informers Andrew Reiner heavily praised the first issue, favouring the pacing over that of the first game but still enjoying the character and universe development.
 Although he felt Liara was likeable, he believed the Illusive Man and the Collectors "[stole] the spotlight".
 Jesse Schedeen, of IGN, gave the first issue an 8 out of 10, praising the supporting cast and the script; however, Schedeen felt Francia's art did not quite reach Mass Effects aesthetic and did not offer a "complete visual package".
 Miguel Perez reviewed the future issues for IGN and was less positive: the second scored a 7.9, the third a 6.5, and the fourth and final a 6.2.

-Matt Miller of Game Informer would go on to list the comic of one of "seven great video game comics", together with Evolution, though he called the ending "unsatisfying".
+Matt Miller of Game Informer would go on to list the comic as one of "seven great video game comics", together with Evolution, though he called the ending "unsatisfying".
 Miller praised the involvement of Mass Effect 2 lead writer Mac Walters; IGNs Schedeen and Rich George echoed the praise for including the lead writer, compared to other video game comics.
 Paul Furfari of UGO listed Redemption as "required reading" for Mass Effect 2, calling it "more than essential" for lore fans and completionists.